Do you value P4C but struggle to fit it in?

 Quick and easy to expand to your whole school

-Handouts from training courses often sit in the 'INSET graveyard'.
+Handouts from training courses often sit in the "INSET graveyard'.
 It's full of ideas that sounded great on the day but which never quite got passed on to colleagues.
 Teachers are very busy, and so new initiatives often get buried under the hectic pace of day to day teaching.
-To avoid that, the course includes attractive minibooks that are written with busy teachers in mind.
-Our huge range of resources give all the support for you and colleagues to start straight away: everything you need is provided.
+To avoid that, each booking includes attractive minibooks that are written with busy teachers in mind, and following the course our huge range of resources means there's every support for you and colleagues continue using P4C regularly

-This course includes a wealth of resources for 30 minute sessions on the most popular primary school topics.
+All bookings include our Premium Pack of Resources - 150+ 30 minute sessions on the most popular primary school topics.
 It makes it another, richer way to do what you do already, rather than something else to squeeze in.

 Over 120 session plans with a consistent, easy to follow format, plus a wealth of supporting stimuli and other resources.